Fanny Cradock: Personal life

 Cradock was legally married twice; two later marriages were bigamous and therefore void ab initio.
 First, she married Sidney A. Vernon Evans on 10 October 1926 in Sheppey, Kent; she was 17 and he was 22.
 Cradock married as "Phyllis Nan Primrose Pechey"; "Primrose Pechey" was a form passed down her father's side.
 Sidney Evans died in a plane crash on 4 February 1927, leaving her pregnant with their son Peter Vernon Evans, who was raised by his paternal grandparents.
 Thanks to Johnnie Cradock, Peter later became a sous-chef at the Dorchester.

 By July of the following year, Cradock had become pregnant again, and married the baby's father, Arthur William Chapman, on 23 July, in Norwich, Norfolk.
 For this marriage, Cradock gave her name as "Phyllis Nan Sortain Vernon Evans".

 The couple had a son, Christopher, but their marriage lasted less than a year before they separated.
 Cradock left her son Christopher and husband Arthur for a new life in central London.
 Christopher was brought up in Norfolk by his father, an aunt and grandmother, although he made contact with Fanny in his adult life.
 Arthur Chapman became a Catholic and so would not give Fanny the divorce she later requested, as it was against the church's teachings.
 He was given only a single line in Fanny's autobiography, Something's Burning.

 Cradock married again on 26 September 1939 in Fulham, London, as "Phyllis Nan Sortain Chapman"; her husband this time was Gregory Holden-Dye, a daredevil minor racing driver, driving Bentleys at Brooklands in Surrey.
 The marriage lasted only eight weeks, and produced no children, as she had soon met the love of her life, Johnnie Cradock.
 Gregory's mother had expressed a low opinion of Fanny, and ended up as a loathsome character in Fanny's first novel Scorpion's Suicide.
 Cradock later concluded that as Arthur Chapman had not granted her a divorce, her marriage to Gregory was not lawful, and so never publicised it.

 John Whitby "Johnnie" Cradock was a major in the Royal Artillery who was already married with four children.
 He soon left his wife, Ethel, and children to be with Fanny.
 Unable to marry Johnnie, because of Arthur's refusal to get divorced, she changed her surname to Cradock by deed poll in 1942.
 When she was misinformed that Arthur had died, she married Johnnie on 7 May 1977.
 (Arthur actually lived until 1978.)
 For this marriage Cradock went with a pared-down version of her name ("Phyllis Chapman"), and the then-68-year-old recorded her age as 55 on the marriage certificate, even though she had a son who was nearly fifty.

+From the late 1960s to the early 1970s the Cradocks were living at The Dower House, Grove Mill Lane, near Watford in Hertfordshire, presenting cookery shows from the kitchen.
+They sold the house in 1974.
 Johnnie died in Basingstoke, Hampshire, on 30 January 1987.